 Coating a Probiotic

-Some manufacturers will coat the bacteria with a whey (wheat) protein to resist stomach acid.
-We do not know how well this works and it is not for a celiac or wheat intolerant person.
+Some manufacturers will enteric coat capsules.
+Enteric coating is a polymer barrier on oral supplements.
+This helps protect supplements from the ph (i.e. acidity) of the stomach.
 Another substance is called alginate which coats and protects the bacteria until it gets into the small intestine where it is safe.
 Again, we don’t really know how well this works.
 It sounds like it should.
 You have to check with the manufacturer to know if this is part of their production technique.

 So here are the summary points: